If you’ve already got a Google account (which most of us do for Gmail), you already have access to one of the best free tools available: Google Drive.

 When storing sensitive, personal files in any online cloud storage you have to consider the possibility of your privacy being compromised.
 This can happen through data breaches or by having your account hacked.

 You can help to protect yourself by encrypting files and folders before backing them up to Google Drive.
 One quick and easy method of adding password protection is by using 7-Zip.
-How To Use 7-Zip To Password Protect Files.

-Organise Your Files With Folders In Google Drive
+Organise your Files with Folders in Google Drive

 You can keep your files organised by creating folders in Google Drive just like on your PC.
 To create a folder, click the New button and then click New Folder from the menu.
 Give the folder a descriptive name and click the Create button.